rackerlabs/support-how-to/content/rackspace-email/secure-existing-webmail-private-label-site.md

 To secure a Webmail private label site site, perform the following steps:

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).

 2. In the **Reseller Tools** section of the home page, click the **Webmail Sites** link.

    <img src="{% asset_path rackspace-email/secure-existing-webmail-private-label-site/webmail_sites.png %}"/>

 3. On the **Webmail Sites** page, locate the site that you want to secure.
-It should have a red "unlocked" icon to the right of the name.
+It should have a red unlocked icon to the right of the name.

+    **Warning:** You cannot secure a Control Panel site with a site name that uses the following root domains:  mymailsrvr.com, mycpsrvr.com, or any domain which is listed on *Google Safe Browsing*.

 4. Click **Secure Site** from the **Actions** drop-down list.